Clarity Insolvency

 Will I lose my home?

 Not automatically.
 If you have equity, you will usually need to deal with it as part of the arrangement, for example by remortgaging or paying extra contributions.
-An advisor will explain what applies to you before you sign.
+An advisor will explain what applies to you before you sign an agreement.

 Which debts can be included?